marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 bio: ''

 # Interests to show in About widget
-interests:
+skills:
   - Quantitative and qualitative research approaches
-  - Wrangling, analyzing, and visualizing data
+  - Data analysis and visualization
   - Transforming data into shareable stories
   - Understanding how people/users think